Keeping your Budget Accurate

 - Your account balances in YNAB match your bank

-- Your To be Budgeted is positive or at $0
+- Your Ready to Assign is positive or at $0

 - There are no negative Available categories in your budget